Date: 1st November – 12th November 2021

 What is COP26?

-This is a huge opportunity for the UK, and the education sector in particular, to show the brilliant work that education institutions are doing on this agenda, and it is also a good time to stock take and look at how institutions can do more.
+This was a huge opportunity for the UK, and the education sector in particular, to show the brilliant work that institutions are doing on the climate agenda.
+It was also a prime chance to review how educational institutions can do more.

-The event will be held in Glasgow; a city famed worldwide for sustainable business tourism, with impressive sustainability ambitions to be the UK’s first carbon neutral city by 2030 and a world-leading centre for sustainable policy and innovation.
-Of course, many of the discussions will take place outside of the UN organised events, in fringe events organised by the public and private sector.
-It will be a very exciting time to be in Glasgow!
+The event was held in Glasgow, a city famed worldwide for sustainable business tourism and home to impressive sustainability ambitions, such as to be the UK’s first carbon neutral city by 2030.
+Of course, many of the discussions and activity took place in fringe events and campaigns organised by the public and private sector.
+An exciting time to be in the city of Glasgow!

 Displaying 2 results

 Following on from our recent COP26 meeting on the 4th of February EAUC-Scotland has produced a Top 10 list of things you can do in your institution around COP26.
 COP...

 This presentation is from the Student Sustainability Summit 2015, in partnership with NUS and People & Planet, presented by NUS, CliMates, Leeds University Union and UK...